shikhabhatt14/shikhabhatt14/README.md

 ![MastHead](https://raw.githubusercontent.com/shikhabhatt14/shikhabhatt14/main/header.png)
 # Hello! 👋🏻 I am Shikha Bhatt!

-I am Shikha Bhatt.
 With 10+ years of experience as a Software Engineer, I have good experience Java Backend Development and handing a team of 12 members.

 Thought my primary skill set is Java, I can be seen playing with other programming languages, UI development, cloud technologies such as AWS and AI models as well.